Bidor Half-marathon / 10K 2013

-I remembered we were meeting up with one business partner (for the boardgamecafe.net business) in that year (2011) and so happened to know the fella is from Bidor.
+I remembered we were meeting up with one business associate (for the boardgamecafe.net business) in that year (2011) and so happened to know the fella is from Bidor.
 So we asked if he knew about the Bidor Run and he’s actually happy to know so many outside of Bidor has heard of that run.
 Certainly hosting the event has done heaps to spread the name Bidor wide.
-Strange thing was the Bidor Run for that year happened to be on the following weekend to the day we were meeting up with the biz partner, and he was asking if we are going.
+Strange thing was the Bidor Run for that year happened to be on the following weekend to the day we were meeting up with the biz associate, and he was asking if we are going.
 We told him, “Nay, this year’s too packed but we’ll be there definitely next year!”

 So it was, we resolved to get our butts and legs to Bidor the following year to take part in the run.
 Alas… the committee decided to take a break in 2012.
 L